Sandhya1114/Sandhya1114/README.md

 ### 🧑‍💻 About Me

 - 🔭 I'm a passionate full Stack Developer from India :)
-- 🌱 Currently learning: HTML, CSS, JavaScript, TypeScript , ReactJS , Redux ,NodeJS, Express , ReactQuery ,NextJs
+- 🌱 Currently learning: HTML, CSS, JavaScript, TypeScript , ReactJS , Redux ,NodeJS, Express , ReactQuery, NextJs
 - 💡 Love building cool and responsive web pages.
 - 🤝 Always open to collaborating on interesting projects and always take intiatative to learn.
 - ✨ Learning new tech and contributing to open-source is my thing!